This list encompasses a broad range of small necessities that will make living in the bush a little more bearable.

 Your gear looks like everybody else’s.
 Write your name on everything.
 For rain gear, write your name on the outside in big print.

-You won’t get your first pay cheque or advance for a couple weeks.
-Bring money for hotels, food, last minute purchases etc.
+You won’t get your first pay cheque or advance for a couple of weeks.
+Bring money for hotels, food, last-minute purchases etc.

 Freesole and Sewing Kit